This article’s core notion is that the “red pill” should only be a phase in men’s development.

 High-quality men might also see seduction as a game.

-But it’s a game just like any other human relationship, and it’s not based on the idea that one party is totally wicked and another party 100% good and honest.
+But it’s an interaction like many other human relationships, and it’s not based on the idea that one party is wicked and another party good and honest.

 High-quality men can thrive in a world of shades of gray, and appreciate women with their flaws and, sometimes, because of their flaws.

-Contrary to Red Pill men, some high-quality seducers enjoy the feelings and emotional side of seduction the most.
+Some high-quality seducers enjoy the feelings and emotional side of seduction.

 And they believe that it’s also more effective: true whirlwind romance is an intertwining of souls where physical ecstasy overlaps with romance, in an emotional tango resonating into eternity.

-This is the type of seductions I’ve always preferred, and this is what misogyny and “asshole game” will never provide.
+This is the type of seduction I’ve preferred, and it’s what misogyny and “asshole game” will never provide.

 What does it mean to be a man?